MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/enterprise-scale-landing-zone.md

 - Azure Cosmos DB

 > [!IMPORTANT]
 > A **data product** fulfils a specific need within a business using data.
-Data products manage, organize, and make sense of the data across domains and present the insights gained from the data products.
-A data product is a result of data from one or many data integrations or other data products.
+Data products manage, organize, and make sense of the data within and across domains.
+A data product is a result of data from one or many transactional system integrations or other data products.

 For more information, see [Data management and analytics scenario data products in Azure](./architectures/data-landing-zone-data-products.md).

+#### Data integrations

+The organization might decide to create another team, within a domain, for ingesting external data into the landing zone.
+This team still produces a data product but are tightly scoped as to there role.
+Data integrations could exist in a data landing zone as multiple resource groups, and each contains:

+- Azure Key Vault
+- Azure Data Factory for running developed engineering pipelines to transformations
+- A service principal that's used by the data integration to deploy ingest jobs to the Azure Databricks engineering workspace

+Other services like Azure Event Hubs, Azure IoT Hub, Azure Stream Analytics, and Azure Machine Learning can be created if they're needed.

+> [!IMPORTANT]
+> A **data integration** is responsible for ingesting external data into a read data source.
+Apart from data quality checks and other applied data, the data should avoid having other data transformations applied to it.

+For more information, see [Data management and analytics scenario data integrations in Azure](./architectures/data-landing-zone-data-integration.md).

 ### Data platform operational excellence